jmcomets/jmcomets.github.io/_posts/2014-10-28-estimating-pi-with-python.md

 Below is the benchmark results of this version.
 Note the log scales for both the number of iterations and the time complexity of the method.
-You'll also be glad to notice (well, at least I was) that we get a nice linear complexity, which is the nature of this problem.
+You'll also be glad to notice (well, at least I was) that we get a nice linear complexity, that corresponds is the nature of the problem.

 ![Benchmark for pure python version]({{ site.url }}/assets/img/estimating-pi-with-python/1-7-pure-python.png)